-Legal and ethical conduct with full compliance with anti-bribery and corruption regulations.

-- The Group has established the following corporate governance structure in its commitment to anti-bribery and corruption practices in its business operations: - Board level oversight where the Board of the Group provides effective oversight and overall management for the Group including promoting high ethical standards. - Audit and Risk Management Committee (ARMC) with the assistance of the Risk Management Working Committee (RMWC) performs scheduled risk management assessments.
-The ARMC also oversees the whistleblowing process and updates the Board on key material issues. - The Internal Audit function of the Group that is outsourced to an independent professional firm in carrying out internal audit assignments on the Group. - An Anti-Bribery and Corruption Compliance Unit has been established and headed by a Compliance Officer who has direct access to the Board and ARMC, where relevant, to obtain information and feedback in the course of performance of his duties and to report the results of the review of any ABC Policy incidence and the compliance thereof. - The Group has established the following policies and procedures to address anti-bribery and corruption in our operations: - - Code of Business Conduct and Ethics that sets out the standard of behaviours expected of Directors and Employees of the Group, which provides necessary guidance on expected ethical behaviour for all employees. - Conflict of Interest Policy contained within our Code of Business Conduct and Ethics to ensure fair and transparent decision-making by managing potential conflicts and preventing acts of Conflict of Interest from damaging the interests and reputation of the Group. - Anti-Bribery and Corruption Policy that prohibits all forms of bribery and corruption, outlining clear guidelines for ethical conduct and the expected conduct in managing key bribery risks - Gifts, Hospitality and Entertainment (GHE) Policy contained in our Anti-Bribery and Corruption Policy provides clear guidelines for accepting and offering gifts, hospitality and entertainment to avoid undue influence. - Sponsorship and Donation Policy contained in our Anti-bribery and Corruption Policy presents guidelines on responsible and ethical sponsorship and donation practices. - Whistleblowing Policy that outlines the protocols, procedures and protection for stakeholders to express concerns.
-This policy supports our dedication to transparency and ethical behaviour. - Mandatory training of Anti-bribery and Corruption for all employees of the Group was implemented to ensure employees acquire the fundamental knowledge to recognise and avoid corrupt practices while performing their duties with high standards of ethics and integrity.

-UN SDG Goal 16: Peace, justice and strong institutions

-We commit to uphold integrity and compliance with all applicable laws and regulations in our business operations.

-- Zero fines, penalties or settlements in relation to corruption in FY2024. - All employees have received training on Anti-Bribery and Corruption in FY2024. - Zero instances of staff discipline or dismissal due to non-compliance with Anti-bribery and corruption policies. - 100% of operations was assessed for Anti-Bribery and Corruption and the risk was found to have minimal adverse impact to the Group.
+Description The Group is committed to conducting its business in a legal, ethical and responsible manner in compliance with all prevailing applicable laws, regulations and guidelines.
+Our target Legal and ethical conduct with full compliance with anti-bribery and corruption regulations.
+How we manage The Group has established the following corporate governance structure in its commitment to anti-bribery and corruption practices in its business operations: Board level oversight where the Board of the Group provides effective oversight and overall management for the Group including promoting high ethical standards.
+Audit and Risk Management Committee (ARMC) with the assistance of the Risk Management Working Committee (RMWC) performs scheduled risk management assessments.
+The ARMC also oversees the whistleblowing process and updates the Board on key material issues.
+The Internal Audit function of the Group that is outsourced to an independent professional firm in carrying out internal audit assignments on the Group.
+An Anti-Bribery and Corruption Compliance Unit has been established and headed by a Compliance Officer who has direct access to the Board and ARMC, where relevant, to obtain information and feedback in the course of performance of his duties and to report the results of the review of any ABC Policy incidence and the compliance thereof.
+The Group has established the following policies and procedures to address anti-bribery and corruptions: - Code of Business Conduct and Ethics that sets out the standard of behaviours expected of Directors and Employees of the Group, which provides necessary guidance on expected ethical behaviour for all employees.
+Conflict of Interest Policy contained within our Code of Business Conduct and Ethics to ensure fair and transparent decision-making by managing potential conflicts and preventing acts of Conflict of Interest from damaging the interests and reputation of the Group.
+Anti-Bribery and Corruption Policy that prohibits all forms of bribery and corruption, outlining clear guidelines for ethical conduct and the expected conduct in managing key bribery risks Gifts, Hospitality and Entertainment (GHE) Policy contained in our Anti-Bribery and Corruption Policy provide Mandatory training of Anti-bribery and Corruption for all employees of the Group was implemented to ensure employees acquire the fundamental knowledge to recognise and avoid corrupt practices while performing their duties with high standards of ethics and integrity.
+Aligned with 16 PRACE, NUSTRONG IN SDG Goal 16: Peace, justice and strong institutions We commit to uphold integrity and compliance with all applicable laws and regulations in our business operations.
+Our achievement Zero fines, penalties or settlements in relation to corruption in FY2024.
+All employees have received training on Anti-Bribery and Corruption in FY2024.
+Zero instances of staff discipline or dismissal due to non-compliance with Anti-bribery and corruption policies.
+100% of operations was assessed for Anti-Bribery and Corruption and the risk was found to have minimal adverse impact to the Group.